4980/Course/Notes.md

 Remember that most ideas start on paper.
 The professionals, with their million dollar budgets start their ideas on paper (digital or otherwise).
 You would be okay to follow suit!

+# Day 3 - Basics of Render on a GPU

+The four fundamentals of rendering in 3D are:

+- Triangular meshes
+- Shaders
+- Rigging (how things can move)
+- Animations (how things do move)

+Meshes exist in world space and model space.
+Model space defines how a model looks, irregarldess of where it is positioned in the scene.
+Any change in model space changes all the instances of the model.
+Changes in world space only change the instance.

+Animation is based of keyframes.
+In between keyframes, the engine determines the interpolated values.
+Animation is often done using curves, wich each curve representing a channel (X traslation, Y rotation, Z scale, etc).